 Article XI: EXPENDITURE OF SOCIETY FUNDS

-Any member seeking monies of the society in
+Any member seeking monies of the society

-the Board of Trustees either in person
+to the Board of Trustees either in person

 Article XII: LOGO AND NAME